Israel-dot-com/alx-interview/0x07-rotate_2d_matrix/README.md

-Trying to rotate a 2D Matrix
+Trying to rotate a 2D Matrix updated